avaframe/FlowPy/readme.md

 python3 main.py alpha_angle exponent working_directory path_to_dem path_to_release infra=path_to_infrastructure(Optional) flux_threshold=positiv_number(Optional) max_z_delta=positiv_number(Optional)

 - alpha_angle: max. runout angle for the process: Austria -> Avalanche 25, Rockfall 35, Debris Slides 22
-- exponent: controls the lateral spreading, avalanches 8, rockfall and debris slides 75 (= single flow, except in flat terrain)
+- exponent: controls the lateral spreading, avalanches 8, rockfall and debris slides 75 (= single flow, except in flat terrain) , an exponent of 1 delivers wide spreading while when we increase it towards infinity we get a single flow
 - working_directory: where to create and save result folder
 - path_to_dem: well it's the path to the DEM (.asc or .tif)
 - path_to_release: well it's the path to the release layer